AdobeDocs/experience-platform.en/help/rtcdp/partner-data/supplement-first-party-profiles.md

 * How to [connect to a destination](/help/destinations/ui/connect-destination.md)
 * How to [export data to a cloud storage destination](/help/destinations/ui/activate-batch-profile-destinations.md)

-### The partner appends licensed attributes for the profiles that they are able to match against {#partner-appends-attributes}
+### Your data partner appends licensed attributes for the profiles that they are able to match against {#partner-appends-attributes}

-In this step, the partner appends licensed attributes for the exported audience.
+In this step, your data partner appends licensed attributes for the exported audience.
 The output is generally available as a flat file that can be ingested back into Real-Time CDP.
+Read more about [ingesting files into Real-Time CDP](/help/ingestion/tutorials/ingest-batch-data.md#upload-file).

 ### Real-Time CDP appends enriched attributes into the customer profile {#ingest-data}